T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval: a Multi-Branch Fusion Scheme for Objective Evaluation

-The video quality encoding module aims to represent distortions in both the spatial and temporal domains.
-In the spatial domain, common distortions include blur, noise, overexposure/underexposure, etc., while temporal domain distortions include jitter, motion blur, and others.
-This dimension can be understood as a conventional video quality assessment (VQA) problem.
-The Swin-T 3D architecture has been shown in recent studies to be well-suited for various VQA tasks \cite{wu2022fast, wu2023exploring}.
-By using a 3D sliding window attention mechanism, it has strong capabilities for extracting spatiotemporal features, making it effective for analyzing video distortions in both the spatial and temporal domains.
-Therefore, we directly adopt the Tec branch from DOVER as the backbone for the video quality encoder.
-Given a video clip $v$, we have:
+The technical quality encoder aims to represent distortions in both the spatial and temporal domains, including noise, overexposure/underexposure, motion blur, jitter etc. This part can be understood as a conventional video quality assessment (VQA) problem.
+Recent studies have demonstrated that the Swin-T 3D architecture is well-suited for a wide range of VQA tasks \cite{wu2022fast, wu2023exploring}.
+Leveraging its 3D sliding window attention mechanism, the model excels at extracting spatio-temporal features, enabling effective analysis of video distortions across both spatial and temporal domains.
+Therefore, we directly adopt the Tec branch from DOVER \cite{wu2023exploring} as the backbone of our technical quality encoder.
+Given a video clip $v$, we can extract its corresponding technical quality feature $f_q$: